 Computing and communications systems and resources form a significant part of the University budget.
 To ensure these resources are used efficiently, the university records, monitors and reports on storage and internet usage.
 For staff, this is managed by alerts and exceptions.
 A 25GB quota is set for electronic mail but all email is archived.
 You will receive warnings to purge email should you exceed this quota.
 If unsure, contact InfoHelp.

 The University also collects or receives personal information of a user in the course of managing the operation and use of its communication facilities.
 Confidentiality and use is covered by the Information Security Monitoring and Audit Policy.

 The weekly ICT Week in Review newsletter, will be emailed to you each week to keep you up-to-date with ICT information at JCU.
 You can unsubscribe from receiving this weekly newsletter by following the unsubscribe link at the end of this newsletter.
-Please note that the membership list is reset at the beginning of each major study period.
+The membership list is reset at the beginning of each major study period.

 Information on system maintenance windows, which are performed regularly to provide better services, is available from the ICT Scheduled Maintenance page

-For those who would like to learn more about ICT @ JCU there are regular Lunch and Learn seminars on a range of topics, details and dates are available from the Lunch and Learn page.
+For those who would like to learn more about ICT at JCU there are regular Lunch and Learn seminars on a range of topics.

 Events and news releases and links to events, newsletters and notices are on @JCU.